 Some constituents will not survive intact from sample collection to analysis without special precautions.
-Common reasons for concentration changes are interaction with suspended matter, adsorption on the walls of the containers, biological activity, redox reactions, polymerisation and precipitation.
+Common reasons for concentration changes are interaction with suspended matter, adsorption on the walls of the containers, biological activity, redox reactions, polymerization and precipitation.
 Different preservation methods are needed for the various processes and thus the total sample will comprise several sub-samples.
 Preservation methods may be physical or chemical and the more common ones are listed in Table 1.
-In the case of chemical addition, the amount of chemicals added may need to be adjusted to suit the composition of the sample.
-The amounts of nitric acid and zinc acetate given in Table 2 should be adequate in most cases, however larger amounts may be needed for samples with high buffer capacity or high concentrations of hydrogen sulphide.

 It is desirable that samples be kept relatively cool apart from the inconvenience of handling boiling hot water and steam.
 Fluid that is well above ambient temperature is therefore cooled to ambient temperature using a cooling device, usually a cooling coil immersed in cold water, during collection.
-Steam samples collected into NaOH or KOH in double-port bottles may by-pass the cooling device as steam condensation will take place inside the bottle if it is cooled in water.
+Steam samples collected into NaOH in double-port bottles may by-pass the cooling device and the bottle itself is cooled in cold water.